JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/developer-guide/serialization.rst.md

 The `JSON` format supports JSON values.

 The JSON format supports all KSQL ref:data types \<data-types\>.
-As JSON doesn\'t itself support a map type, KSQL serializes `MAP`s as JSON objects.
+As JSON doesn\'t itself support a map type, KSQL serializes `MAP` types as JSON objects.
 Because of this the JSON format can only support `MAP` objects that have `STRING` keys.